 Division of Community Health and Research (CHR) Interests/Activities

-The EVMS Department of Pediatrics Division of Community Health and Research (CHR) is all about creating and sustaining partnerships to address health challenges in our diverse region in which low income neighborhoods where children have little chance of graduating from high school are adjacent to affluent communities with high achieving students, where inner-city Norfolk children experience as many barriers to receiving quality health care as children on the rural Eastern Shore, where hurdles exist to translating the intellectual capital and research of 7 Hampton Roads institutions of higher education into practice.
+EVMS Pediatrics' Community Health and Research (CHR) division is all about creating and sustaining partnerships to address health challenges in our diverse region, in which low-income neighborhoods where children have little chance of graduating from high school are adjacent to affluent communities with high-achieving students, where inner-city Norfolk children experience as many barriers to receiving quality health care as children on the rural Eastern Shore, where hurdles exist to translating the intellectual capital and research of seven Hampton Roads institutions of higher education into practice.
 The goal of CHR is to work with stakeholders from organizations across the region to improve children’s physical and emotional well-being, addressing the social determinants that serve as a barrier to their academic achievement and bright futures.

 CHR FACULTY ARE ACTIVELY ENGAGED IN COMMUNITY-BASED CHILD HEALTH PROGRAMING